Good to Know Before You Go

 Explore Our Byways

 The trails in our region start in Christina Lake, then go through Grand Forks, Greenwood, Midway, Rock Creek and heads up towards Beaverdell and Big White.
-No matter which direction you start from, or how much time you have to explore, we’re sure there’s a trail (or two) just right for you.
+There are plenty of trail adventures here.
+Pick a direction and open up your timetable.
+We’re sure there’s a trail (or two) just right for you.
 Download the Boundary trail guide for a more complete listing.

 Remnants, Tunnels & Trestles